fredlawl/sgf-devs-bpftrace-presentation/README.md

 **How can I add and persist my favorite development tools between builds?**

-Add them to the "# Configure rootfs and add tools" section in *build-fs.sh*.
+Add them to the "# Configure rootfs and add tools" section in *build-scripts/build-fs.sh*.